pingidentity/pingdirectory-go-client/configurationapi/docs/AddSaslMechanismHandlerRequest.md

 ### NewAddSaslMechanismHandlerRequest

-`func NewAddSaslMechanismHandlerRequest(handlerName string, schemas []EnumthirdPartySaslMechanismHandlerSchemaUrn, identityMapper string, enabled bool, otpValidityDuration string, extensionClass string, ) *AddSaslMechanismHandlerRequest`
+`func NewAddSaslMechanismHandlerRequest(handlerName string, schemas []EnumthirdPartySaslMechanismHandlerSchemaUrn, identityMapper string, enabled bool, extensionClass string, ) *AddSaslMechanismHandlerRequest`

 NewAddSaslMechanismHandlerRequest instantiates a new AddSaslMechanismHandlerRequest object This constructor will assign default values to properties that have it defined,